eyantraPB4224/.github/README.md

 # For Eyantra With Love
-Readme.md is in proflie folder
+Readme.md is in profile folder